prettymuchbryce/easystarjs/README.md

 [![Launch Example](http://prettymuchbryce.com/easystarjs/easystar.jpg)](http://prettymuchbryce.com/easystarjs/example/example.html)

 A* is an algorithm for finding the shortest path between two points.
 It is very useful in game development.
 Any tile-based game that requires this kind of movement will probably utilize some form of A*.
-Tower Defense games, City Building games, Rogue-Likes, the list goes on.
+Tower defense games, city-building games, roguelikes, the list goes on.

 Thus EasyStar.js is a simple A* API written in Javascript.